 A question I get asked all the time is “Where do I apply stitches and pinked tape?”
 After some research and investigation, I have come to the point that this can vary to some degree.

+Stitches.
 Stitches on the tail surfaces, and inboard wing ribs (inside the slipstream) should be spaced from 2 to 2 1/2 inches apart.
 Outside of the inboard ribs can be spaced as much as 3 to 4 inches apart.
 It is very common for one to stitch the whole plane in 2to 2 1/2 inches spacing.
 Although I have yet to try to reproduce it on a scale model, every stitch needs a knot.
 There are a couple basic knots that were used, but the most common know is half hitch.
-Take a look at the above drawing, where you see yellow that is where stitches go.
-In the drawing you will noticed a sold area on the leading edge.
-On the old Cub this was a strip of metal and this area was not stitched.
+Look at the above drawing, where you see yellow that is where stitches go.
+In the drawing you will notice a sold area on the leading edge.
+On the old Cub this was a strip of metal, and this area was not stitched.
 I started my stitching on the wing just past the sheeting on the leading edge.